linq2js/recallback/packages/recallback/readme.md

 function TodoList({ todos }) {
   const handleToggleOf = useCachedCallback((todoId) =>
     // return a click callback for each todo item
-    // recallback will cache this callback as well
+    // recallback will cache all callbacks
     () => {
       // do something
     }